salahnomad/salahnomad.github.io/content/compass/index.md

           "position": 1,
           "name": "The Zellige Blueprint",
           "url": "https://salahnomad.com/digital-compass/nomad-toolkit/zellige-blueprint/",
-          "description": "The operating system for a composed life, inspired by artisan wisdom."
+          "description": "The foundational operating system for a composed life.
+This system for soulful productivity is inspired by the precision and intention of ancient Moroccan artisans."
         },
         {
           "@type": "ListItem",
           "position": 2,
           "name": "The Baker's Code",
           "url": "https://salahnomad.com/malaga-codex/local-rituals/bakers-code/",
-          "description": "A ritual for deep work and creative flow."
+          "description": "A powerful, four-phase ritual for deep work and creative flow, learned from the timeless, distraction-free rhythms of traditional Málaga bakers."
         },
         {
           "@type": "ListItem",
           "position": 3,
           "name": "The Analog API",
           "url": "https://salahnomad.com/cultural-bridges/tech/analog-api/",
-          "description": "A protocol for ethical digital communication."
+          "description": "A three-protocol system for ethical and effective digital communication, forged in the intentional scarcity of a 1980s shortwave radio."
         },
         {
           "@type": "ListItem",
           "position": 4,
           "name": "The Souk Algorithm",
           "url": "https://salahnomad.com/resources/seo-alchemy/souk-algorithm/",
-          "description": "A strategy for human-centered value and authentic marketing."
+          "description": "A human-centered strategy for creating authentic value and building trust, inspired by the timeless E-E-A-T principles of ancient spice merchants."
         },
         {
           "@type": "ListItem",
           "position": 5,
           "name": "The Hammam Principle",
           "url": "https://salahnomad.com/digital-compass/cultural-design/hammam-principle/",
-          "description": "A blueprint for building communities of trust."
+          "description": "A three-chamber blueprint for designing digital spaces of vulnerability, trust, and genuine human connection, inspired by Moroccan social architecture."
         },
         {
           "@type": "ListItem",
           "position": 6,
           "name": "The Weaver's Prompt",
           "url": "https://salahnomad.com/rooted-futures/ai-ancestry/weavers-prompt/",
-          "description": "A method for creative and cultural AI collaboration."
+          "description": "A method for creative and cultural AI collaboration that uses the patterned language of Amazigh weavers to generate deep, meaningful results."
         }
       ]
     }